chp38/HuelApp/README.md

   Redis Cache, this is to speed up future requests (removing the need to call avg()).
 If there is a new order, the total will be recalculated.

-  NOTE: This doesn't work for the variant order average as it was tricker with the database tables structure and getting the last order, I ran out of time.
+  NOTE: The caching isn't in place for the variant order average as it was tricker with the database tables structure and getting the last order, I ran out of time.

 - ShopifyService:
   One of the functions of the application is to request data from Shopify, hence